 - That being said, as of the Champions' Ballad DLC, horses in Breath of the Wild are officially more automaton than an actual automaton.
 The unlockable Master Cycle Zero has a limited amount of fuel, which needs to be replenished when it runs out.
 Contrast with any given horse, which can travel at a continuous canter indefinitely and travel at a gallop for 90% of the trip with well-spaced spurring.

-- The only thing you have to watch out for when you have pet horses, donkeys and mules in Minecraft is their health bar.
-Feeding them only restores health, much like with wolves, and this is rarely necessary since horses auto-regenerate their health.
-You can also breed them with golden carrots or apples, if there aren't enough naturally-spawning horses near your base.
-Otherwise, horses are effectively robots with infinite battery life.
-After "taming" one by climbing on it a few times, just slap a saddle on it and you can ride it around indefinitely, without worrying about it getting tired or moving even a millimeter off-course.
+- Minecraft has horses, donkeys, mules and other mobs that can be ridden.
+The only thing a player needs to take care of is their health points.
+Feeding them restores health and this is rarely necessary since horses auto-regenerate health.
+You can also breed them with if there aren't enough naturally-spawning horses near your base, and when left unattended horses will slowly wander around and chew grass.
+Otherwise, "tame" one by climbing on it a few times, slap a saddle on it and you can ride it around indefinitely, without worrying about it getting tired or straying even a millimeter off-course.

 - Used in the game Mount & Blade: horses can gallop for hours at a time, even when armored.
 They can be lamed however.
 And if a lamed horse is cut out from under you during battle, expect to lose that horse for good.
 Also, humans in the game need to eat but horses don't.
 Probably one of the Acceptable Breaks from Reality as the human food alone takes up most of your inventory space.